Concerned about the welfare of your pet after you are gone?

 The recent publicity regarding the provisions in the Last Will and Testament of Leona Helmsley for the management of the $12 million she left for the care and maintenance of her white Maltese, Trouble, has helped to enlighten the general public about the ability to include your pet as a part of your comprehensive estate plan.

 Statutory trusts are now legal in California and all other states except Minnesota.
 A Pet Trust can be a separate estate planning document that deals exclusively with all aspects of the care of the pet, or the pet estate planning provisions can be incorporated into a Will or trust as part of a comprehensive estate plan.
-If you desire to include a Pet Trust in your estate plan, give Riverside estate planning law firm, Dennis M. Sandoval, a Professional Law Corporation, a call.
+If you desire to include a Pet Trust in your estate plan, give Riverside estate planning law firm, Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation, a call.
 We will make sure your desires with regard to your pet’s care after you are gone become a reality.

 Here Are Some Factors to Consider before Giving Us a Call:

 - Who will be the trustee of your Pet Trust?
 We can draft your Pet Trust to designate a trustee who will manage the assets in the trust, as well as a caretaker to handle the day-to-day care of your pet.
 These positions can be handled by the same person or entity, or you can designate different parties to handle each role.
 One reason why you may wish to designate a separate trustee and caretaker is that it helps creates a system of checks and balances to assure that the finances are actually being used for the care of your pet.
 We recently handled a litigation matter in Riverside Probate Court where our law firm assisted the caretaker in enforcing the pets’ right and mandating the required distributions from the Pet Trust.

 - Who will serve as successor trustee should your primary trustee be unable or unwilling to act?